Shwaas: Reviews

 This Indian melodrama about a young boy with retinal cancer whose only chance for survival is an operation that will leave him blind is unstintingly sentimental and a bit tedious, but it also has a winning simplicity and some touching moments.
-The story is a kind that American audiences are accustomed to finding on basic cable television, and there is something strange and oddly gratifyng about seeing it rendered with the luster and grandeur of CinemaScope.
+The story is a kind that American audiences are accustomed to finding on basic cable television, and there is something strange and oddly gratifyng [sic] about seeing it rendered with the luster and grandeur of CinemaScope.